iQuHACK/2021_MI-P-T-ex-AU/README.md

 ## Future Plans
 Multiplayer version is on its way.

-There is still plenty of room to play with amplitudes and complicated entanglement.
+And there is still plenty of room to play with amplitudes and complicated entanglement, so the Pro version is possible.